-Eggnog, the creamy classic cocktail, is an essential part of the holidays.
-The recipe can vary slightly depending on who’s making it, but the basic formula consists of eggs, sugar, milk and cream, plus a spirit.
-For the latter, most people turn to bourbon, rum or brandy, and some even elect to combine a couple spirits for extra oomph and flavor.
-Whichever route you choose to go, the potency of this drink will put a little more cheer in your holidays.
+Eggnog, the creamy classic cocktail, is an essential part of the winter holidays.
+The recipe can vary depending on who’s making it, but the basic formula consists of eggs, sugar, milk and cream, plus a spirit.
+For the latter, most people turn to bourbon, rum or brandy, and some even elect to combine a couple spirits for oomph.
+Whichever route you choose, the potency of this drink will put a little more cheer in your holidays.

 In Europe, ale was eventually replaced by sherry.
-But by the time the drink reached American shores, colonists replaced sherry with what they had on hand: rum, rye whiskey and brandy.
-Those early iterations of the cocktail enjoyed some staying power, and today, Eggnog is still widely consumed throughout the U.S. and even into Canada.
-It’s especially popular during the holiday season, and it can be consumed hot or cold, per the drinker’s preference—and perhaps depending on how cold it is outside.
+By the time the drink reached American shores, colonists replaced sherry with what they had on hand: rum, rye whiskey and brandy.
+Those early iterations of the cocktail had staying power, and today, Eggnog is still widely consumed throughout the U.S. and even into Canada.
+It’s especially popular during the holiday season and can be consumed hot or cold, per the drinker’s preference—and perhaps depending on how brisk the weather outside is.

-Regardless of the cocktail’s origin or which spirit is best suited to the creamy mixture, everyone can at least agree on one thing: Eggnog is a universally delicious beverage with the capacity to improve any holiday gathering.
-And because it’s a good candidate for making in a large batch, you’ll have enough to keep everyone happy.
+Regardless of the cocktail’s origin or which spirit is best suited to the creamy mixture, everyone can agree on this: Eggnog is a universally delicious beverage with the capacity to improve any holiday gathering.
+And because it’s a good candidate for large batches, you’ll have plenty to keep everyone happy.

 - 2 eggs, separated